dietrichm/laravel-shopping-api/README.md

 1. Run `make artisan key:generate` to generate and add the app key to `.env`.
 1. Restart the containers using `make restart`.
    This will populate the changes in the environment variables.
-1. Create and seed the database tables using `make artisan -- migrate:fresh --seed`
+1. Create and seed the database tables using `make artisan -- migrate:fresh --seed`.
    This will import four demo products which have been provided in a JSON file.
 1. Add `0.0.0.0 shopping.test` to your `/etc/hosts` file.